§ 1 Council bodies

 The Nordic Youth Council is invited to sessions of the Nordic Council and has the right to speak in the general debate and otherwise as per the Presidium’s decision.

-The Presidium may invite representatives of popularly elected bodies and other persons to a session and grant them speaking rights.
+The Presidium may invite representatives of democratically elected bodies and other individuals to a session and grant them speaking rights.

 § 15 Chairing